Convert Sole Proprietorship to GmbH: Process & Tips

 Introduction: Why the transformation is worthwhile

-- clear separation of private and business assets
+- Clear separation of private and business assets

 Requirements for converting a Sole Proprietorship into a GmbH